Pinnacle Grain Free Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-Judging by its ingredients alone, Pinnacle Grain Free looks to be an above-average dry dog food.
+Judging by its ingredients alone, Pinnacle Grain Free dog food looks like an above-average dry kibble.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-When you consider the protein-boosting effect of the peas, quinoa, alfalfa and the high protein content of Pinnacle Peak, this looks like the profile of a kibble containing a moderate amount of meat.
+When you consider the protein-boosting effect of the garbanzo beans, pea products, flaxseed and quinoa, this looks like the profile of a kibble containing a moderate amount of meat.

-Pinnacle Grain Free Dog Food is a potato-based kibble using a moderate amount of turkey or salmon as its main source of animal protein, thus earning the brand 4 stars.
+Pinnacle Grain Free is a dry dog food using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 4 stars.

 A Final Word